 If an individual has committed an act of domestic abuse upon another, the abused party can seek relief under the Minnesota Domestic Abuse Act in the form of an Order for Protection (or “OFP”).

 HOW TO GET AN ORDER FOR PROTECTION (OFP)

-Relief available to victims of domestic abuse includes:
+The legal relief available to victims of domestic abuse includes:

 Under the Minnesota Domestic Abuse Act, the Court can enter an Order for Protection that is valid for up to two years.
-An OFP can be reviewed and extended, if the Court deems appropriate.
+An OFP can be reviewed and extended, if the Court deems it appropriate.

 If you are in immediate danger, call 911 or the Minnesota Domestic Abuse Hotline at 1-866-223-1111, or the National Hotline at 1-800-799-7233.